terrytaylorbonn/terrytaylorbonn.github.io/0-mission copy 2.markdown

 # **1 The truth about AI**

 **I never cease to be amazed by the engineering genius behind AI**.
-That being said, **building successful AI applications requires a basic understanding of what AI really is**. *Section "Concepts" is more technical.... this section is more big picture, the market, getting the gist of AI.*
+That being said, **building successful AI applications requires a basic understanding of what AI really is**.
 - 1.1 AI = deterministic algorithms running on digital HW
 - 1.2 There is no "I" (intelligence) in AI
-- 1.3 (1.2b) So what is AI?
-AI = classification, pattern matching (simple NN)
-- 1.4 (1.2c) Variations of the simple NN theme (CNNs, TFs)
-- 1.5 (1.2d) KV saved (HACKS) (cant get better algo to work)
+- 1.3 Falling for AI hype can cost you... dearly
-- 1.6 (1.4) AI is an incredible revolutionary engineering marvel.. for the right applications
+- 1.4 AI is an incredible revolutionary engineering marvel.. for the right applications
-- 1.7 (1.3) Falling for AI hype can cost you... dearly
-- 1.8 (1.5) AI's place in our world (not our place in AI's world)
+- 1.5 AI's place in our world (not our place in AI's world)

 <br>